amidukr/pak-c-mak/README.md

 - **Package manager** for C++ modules and dependencies between them.
 - **Local build cache repository** to install built target, decoupled from OS binaries.
 - **pak-c-mak repositories**: Git based repository to keep packages and profiles.
+- **pak-c-mak package** - reference to C++ CMake based module's source codes and script to build it and install into local binary repository for future use.
 - **Profiles** to define different preset for built configuration.
 - Two ways of use:
   - **Distribution mode**: Automated build from remote git repositories.
 C++ modules are download from remote git repositories.